-OR A,[m] Logical OR accumulator with data memory
+OR A,[m] Logical OR Data Memory to ACC

-Description Data in the accumulator and the specified data memory (one of the data memories) perform a bitwise logical_OR operation.
-The result is stored in the accumulator.
+Description Data in the Accumulator and the specified Data Memory perform a bitwise logical OR operation.
+The result is stored in the Accumulator.

-Operation $ACC \leftarrow ACC "OR" [m]$
+Operation $ACC \leftarrow ACC \ "OR" \ [m]$

-OR A,x Logical OR immediate data to the accumulator
+OR A,x Logical OR immediate data to ACC

-Description Data in the accumulator and the specified data perform a bitwise logical_OR operation.

-The result is stored in the accumulator.
+Description Data in the Accumulator and the specified immediate data perform a bitwise logical OR operation.
+The result is stored in the Accumulator.